International Dual Diploma Programs

 Step 1 — Planning

-Your counselor and ROA review the student’s current transcript.
-ROA maps what still needs to be completed for the OSSD (which Ontario Grade 11/12 courses, literacy, community hours).
+Your counselor and ROA review the student’s current academic transcript in detail.
+ROA maps what still needs to be completed for the OSSD (Ontario Grade 11/12 courses, literacy requirements, and mandatory community hours).

 Step 2 — Enrollment

-Students enroll in ROA’s online platform and receive an Ontario Education Number (OEN) if they don’t already have one.
-An enrollment letter is provided for school records.
+Students formally enroll in ROA’s secure online platform and receive an Ontario Education Number (OEN) if they don’t already have one.
+An official enrollment letter is provided for school records.

 Step 3 — Learning Online

-Students study at their own pace, within sensible timelines.
-Ontario-qualified teachers provide feedback on assignments and answer questions through the platform.
+Students study online at their own pace, within sensible and approved timelines.
+Ontario-qualified teachers provide regular feedback on assignments and answer academic questions through the learning platform.

 Step 4 — Assessment & Exams

-Coursework is graded by ROA teachers.
-Final exams are proctored with an approved invigilator or via secure online proctoring.
+Coursework is evaluated and graded by ROA teachers.
+Final exams are proctored with an approved invigilator or via secure, monitored online proctoring systems.

 Step 5 — Reporting & Records